 Code of Conduct

-In addition to our General Business Principles, we adhere to a strict Code of Conduct to which we hold all our suppliers.
+In addition to our General Business Principles, we adhere to a strict Code of Conduct that applies to all our suppliers.
 The Code of Conduct is a central guide and reference for our partners and employees and can be found here.
-Our Code is largely based on the Responsible Business Alliances Code of Conduct (RBA Code) which is a set of social, environmental and ethical industry standards.
+Our Code is largely based on the Responsible Business Alliances Code of Conduct (RBA Code) which is a set of social, environmental, and ethical industry standards.
 The RBA Code and standards reference international norms and standards including the Universal Declaration of Human Rights, ILO International Labor Standards, OECD Guidelines for Multinational Enterprises, ISO and SA standards, and many more.

 We respect all basic human rights as set forth in the United Nations Guiding Principles on Business and Human Rights.

-CTL has a Grievance Policy that can be found in the Grievance Policy document.
-It also includes the steps to take in order to file a grievance, as well as what someone can expect after filing such a grievance.
+CTL has a Grievance Policy (see the Grievance Policy document).
+It includes how to file a grievance as well as what someone can expect after filing such a grievance.

-Closing the Loop adopted an anti-corruption and bribery policy to prevent and detect any form of bribery or corruption.
-Reducing corruption is at the heart of the realisation of the Sustainable Development Goals; SDG 16 includes commitments to fight corruption, increase transparency, tackle illicit financial flows and improve access to information, and we fully support that.
+Closing the Loop adopted an anticorruption and bribery policy to detect and prevent any form of bribery or corruption.
+Reducing corruption is at the heart of the realization of the Sustainable Development Goals; SDG 16 includes commitments to fight corruption, increase transparency, tackle illicit financial flows, and improve access to information.
+We fully support that.

-CTL’s full Anti-Corruption & Bribery policy can be found in the General Business Principles.
+CTL’s full Anticorruption and Bribery policy is published in the General Business Principles.

 Partnerships & Collaboration

-We believe that collaboration and partnership is key in doing business in a responsible and proper manner.
+We believe that collaboration and partnership are key to doing business in a responsible and proper manner.
 We therefore seek out useful and effective partnerships and strive to take an active role in these partnerships.